Your Position: Home - Auto Bearing - The Ultimate Buyer's Guide for Purchasing Thrust Roller Bearings

 In a thrust bearing assembly, the thrust washer is located between the cage and the shaft.
 The thrust washer distributes the axial force applied by the shaft across the cage.
 The thrust washer also prevents any axial movement of the cage relative to the shaft.

 Thrust ball bearings are often used to support and rotate shafts.
-They are composed of an inner ring, outer ring, and balls.
+They consist of an inner ring, outer ring, and balls.
 The balls are pressed tightly together in the inner and outer rings.
-The outer ring is stationary, while the inner ring rotates.
-The balls roll freely between the inner and outer rings, and the balls inhibit the axial movement of the shaft.
+The outer ring remains stationary, while the inner ring rotates.
+The balls roll freely between the inner and outer rings, inhibiting the axial movement of the shaft.

 Thrust bearings are identified by: